 To put it simply: whoever controls the robots, controls the money.
 That’s where we come in.

 GFC develops industry tools for small businesses and manufactures consumer products that empower people—both for the purpose of supplying and stoking the resistance.

 We make truck campers that help people connect with themselves, with each other, and with their environment—but we also care abouthow those campers are made.
 So we develop the automated systems required to make them, and manufacture everything in-house in Belgrade, Montana.

 By using automation, we’re able to create a better, more empowering work environment for our employees; and because we strive to create a flat company structure, profits are distributed more evenly too, meaning that no one who works for GFC gets left behind.

-Instead of developing those complex, complicated automated systems and hoarding them all for ourselves like the corporate bullies do, we sell those systems to other small businesses and mentor them along the way so that they can make cool stuff too.
-The more that we democratize manufacturing, the more decentralized power becomes.
+Instead of developing those complex, complicated automated systems and hoarding them all for ourselves like the corporate bullies do, we sell those means of production to other small businesses so that they can make cool stuff too.
+The more that we democratize production, the more decentralized power becomes.
 It’s a win-win for everyone.

 When you buy a GFC, you’re not just purchasing the most huckable camper or roof top tent available.
 You’re not just supporting a small business that engineers and builds its products in the US of A. You’re not just empowering us to supply other similarly stoked companies with means of production.
 You’re joining the resistance, and helping to wrest control back from the rich assholes.